• Skip to primary navigation

 To illustrate the importance of proper position sizing, consider two hypothetical traders with a $10,000 account balance:

-This example highlights how smaller position sizes help protect a trader’s account and preserve their capital for future trades.
+This example highlights how smaller position sizes help protect a trader’s account and preserve capital for future trades.
+The deeper implication: Trader A needs a 30% gain just to return to break-even after those five losses.
+Trader B needs less than 5%.
+The math compounds in both directions.

 Using the MT4 Position Size Calculator